 Need a little more convincing?
 Here's Dove's Real Beauty Patches campaign that has 20 million views:

 While the product seemed to be effective to the women using it, it had no therapeutic ingredients at all.
-There's really difference between an MLM miracle cure and this Dove patch.
-Both would have testimonials of people swearing that it works.
+There's not really a difference between an MLM miracle cure and this Dove patch.
+Both have testimonials of people swearing that it works.
 Neither has the large-scale clinical trials to convince the FDA that the product has a therapeutic effect.